Should I Repair or Replace My Roof?

 Deciding to repair or replace your roof can be a hard decision to make.
 While fixing a roof can save time and money, it’s the equivalent of putting a finger in a leaky dam.
 Eventually, other problems will crop up, and roof maintenance becomes a never-ending game of find-and-fix the damage.

-If you’re considering a new roof, or you’d like to speak to an Acme Roofing expert who can provide intelligent advice that will help you come to a decision, give us a call at (253) 564-2292.
+If you’re considering a new roof, or you’d like to speak to an Acme Roofing expert who can provide intelligent advice that will help you come to a decision on roof repair or replacement, give us a call at (253) 564-2292.

-At ACME Roofing, we have over 22 years of experience helping homeowners in the South Sound with their roofing needs.
+At ACME Roofing, we have over 22 years of experience helping homeowners in the South Sound with their roof repair and replacement needs.
 Contact us today to learn more about the various roofing options available to homeowners in the Seattle and Tacoma areas.